Elekes-Szab\'o for groups, and approximate subgroups in weak general position: Approximate subgroups in weak general position

 \begin{remark} We can also consider the weaker condition with $\bdl(X \cap W) \leq \frac{\dim(W)}{\dim(V)}\bdl(X)$, which as in \cite[Question~7.19]{BB-cohMod} we call \emph{Larsen-Pink general position} (\emph{LPgp}), so called because a result of Larsen and Pink shows that broad internal subgroups of simple algebraic groups are in LPgp.
 It is natural to ask whether Proposition~\ref{p:sLPgpAb} goes through with LPgp in characteristic 0; in (internal) positive characteristic, pseudofinite subgroups of Lie type of simple algebraic groups give a counterexample. \end{remark}

 \begin{proposition} Let $G$ be a connected complex algebraic group.
-Then $G$ is commutative if and only if it is sLPgp-coherent. \end{proposition} \begin{proof} If $G$ is commutative, then by \cite[Proposition~7.10]{BB-cohMod} it is cgp-coherent, and so in particular sLPgp-coherent.
+Then $G$ is commutative if and only if $\Gamma_G$ is sLPgp-coherent. \end{proposition} \begin{proof} If $G$ is commutative, then by \cite[Proposition~7.10]{BB-cohMod} $\Gamma_G$ is cgp-coherent, and so in particular sLPgp-coherent.